eyucma/Tennis_python_scraper/README.md

 ## Scrapers
 The `.ipynb` notebooks titled `scraper`+`x` executes above functions in a notebook in order to convert condense and output a suitable `.csv` file in the `csvs` folder for category `x`.
 For example `scraper_singles.ipynb` parses all relevant singles data and compiles it into the `atp_matches.csv` file.
+Code is based on the `deuce` package in `R` programming.

 ## Example Implementations
 Examples of computations used on the collected data.
 Note most of these requires `csv` files that need to be compiled throught the scraper: